libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 - The node’s publicly visible addresses(“observed addresses”) it learns from other peers using the [Identify][spec_identify] protocol.
 This is especially relevant if the node is behind a NAT.

-- Relay addresses a node builds up after connecting to public Relay servers if it discovers it’s not publicly dialable.
+- Relay addresses a node discovers after connecting to public Relay servers if it determines it’s not publicly dialable.

 - Addresses assigned by the router by using a port mapping protocol such as UPnP.